 It’s not the brightest of monitors at 350 nits maxed out, but then it doesn’t support HDR, so those pops in brightness and color aren’t as important.
 While that is something we miss when using a display like this one, it doesn’t detract from how great a high refresh rate monitor this one is.
 It looks fantastic at 1440p and leaves enough graphical headroom for even AAA games to get over 100 frames per second if you have a decent graphics card to power it.

-It’s not a cheap monitor by any means, but it’s cheaper than many of its 4K contemporaries.
+It’s not a cheap gaming monitor by any means, but it’s cheaper than many of its 4K contemporaries.
 The Asus PG279Q offers value for money while ticking almost every box we want to see on a high refresh rate display.
 It’s one of the best G-sync monitors you can buy right now

 Who’s it for: Those with powerful graphics cards and deep pockets.

 Why we chose the Acer Predator XB273K:

-You will need a monstrously powerful graphics card (or even pair of them) to take full advantage of the XB273K’s resolution, detail, and frame rate, but even if you don’t, there are many lower-end titles and older AAA games that will look absolutely fantastic on it.
-The Predator Gameview software also makes it easy to set specific display points like tweaking color or adjust the dark boost if you prefer not to dive into the GPU settings.
+You will need one of the best graphics card (or even a pair of them) to take full advantage of the XB273K’s resolution, detail, and frame rate, but even if you don’t, there are many lower-end titles and older AAA games that will look absolutely fantastic on it.
+The Predator Gameview software also makes it easy to set specific display points like tweaking color or adjusting the dark boost if you prefer not to dive into the GPU settings.

 There are also non-gaming functions that can benefit from such a gorgeous screen.
-Photo-editing and movie viewing are enhanced by the fantastic color accuracy and wide color gamut support of this monitor, and its contrast ratio is strong enough to contend with some of the best monitors we’ve ever tested.
+Photo editing and movie viewing are enhanced by the fantastic color accuracy and wide color gamut support of this monitor, and its contrast ratio is strong enough to contend with some of the best monitors we’ve ever tested.

 Read our review of the similar Acer Predator XB3